bpasanek/puzzlepoesis/docs/Sonnet-TODO.md

 The lists below record progress towards a complete puzzle set.

+Under the first heading are sonnets plotted on graph paper and piece-ified by hand.
+These are all protoypes.
+It is hoped that we might solve these again algorithmically, leveraging polyomino-solving software to find the "best" solutions that employ the greatest variety of pentominos.
+Such is the mandate of _increase_.

+A 140-square grid will hold 28 pieces, which means in an elegant, constrained solution each piece can be used at least twice, with 4 pieces used 3 times.

+Currently under the second heading are the three sonnets identified as sestet-solvable--that is, these are the three sonnets into which all 12 pentomino pieces can be fitted to the sestet.

+We have complete Illustrator files for sonnets 12 and 16; neither of which is fully constrained solutions (each piece used twice, with 4 pieces used three times).

 ### By Hand
 1. Brad Pasanek has done by hand